wdiechmann/rygsaek/README.md

 briefly.
 It contains Rygsaek defaults which you probably would like to adjust to your environment.

 ####Ornament your first model
 Done the install?
-Then go ahead and generate 'rygsaek' with your first model (that you'd like to have 'a rygsaek')
+Then go ahead and generate 'rygsaek' with your first model (that you'd like to 'carry a rygsaek')

-		$ rails generate rygsaek MODEL FIELD
+		$ rails generate rygsaek MODEL [FIELD]

 On the first model on which you run the generator, **Rygsaek** will add migrations to your project, and controllers for rygsaeks, and rygsaek\_items, and on every model, **Rygsaek** will create view files, view\_helpers, and a partial for rygsaek\_item\_links.
+If you do not supply a FIELD/attribute name, the model will have an attribute named :enclosures.

-This translates into
+This all translates into

 		$ rails generate rygsaek post pictures